omarabid/rust-companies/README.md

 #### News | Media

 * [The Daily Edit](https://dailyedit.com) - A news aggregator that combines details from many sources into a single place.
+Our analysis engine and web backend are written in Rust.

 #### Embedded systems | Hardware | IoT